-Though it’s sometimes difficult to tell a backhoe and an excavator apart, they differ in three main ways: size, versatility, and rotation.
+Though it’s sometimes difficult to tell the difference between a backhoe and an excavator, they differ in three main ways: size, versatility and rotation.
 These factors make each machine suited for different jobs, so it’s important to choose the right one for your project.

-The backhoe and excavator are also very different in terms of versatility.
+When it comes to the excavator vs. the backhoe, versatility is also a differentiating factor.
 Though both machines offer a number of attachment options, the backhoe has a much greater selection and is therefore capable of a wider variety of tasks.
-Backhoes can also be driven on roads, which makes them the better choice for projects with spread out worksites.
+One benefit of backhoes is that they can be driven on roads, which makes them the better choice for projects with spread-out worksites.

 Finally, backhoes and excavators have different rotation ranges which make them very different machines from an operator’s standpoint.
 An excavator operator can rotate the entire machine’s chassis and arm together in a complete circle, while a backhoe’s arm only pivots across a range of about 200 degrees.

 The best way to determine which machine is right for your project is to learn the ins and outs of each.